DEFRA/ffc-sfi-api-gateway/README.md

 # FFC SFI Api Gateway

-Api Dateway for use with Crown Hosting Api's.
+Api Gateway for use with Crown Hosting Api's.

 ## Prerequisites
 - Docker